ryanburgess/tel-format/README.md

 # Tel Format
-A small jQuery function to automatically format telephone numbers as a user types in a phone number in a tel input field.
+A small JavaScript function to automatically format telephone numbers as a user types in a phone number in a tel input field.

 ## Install